stevendaye/platolio/readme.md

   - npm run server

 # Important Notes
-Make sure your are running an instance of MongoDB
+To test this project, you must make sure your are running an instance of MongoDB or simply visit soon https://www.platolio.co